christianxixi/ECCSK/README.md

 # ==========================================================================
-#    This UWOC-JCCESD code is used for the joint channel classification
+#    These higher-order modulation ECCSK constellations are used for the joint enhanced
-#    and estimation with signal detection (JCCESD) scheme in
+#    complex colour shift keying with orthogonal frequency division multiplexing (ECCSK-OFDM)
-#    underwater wireless optical communication (UWOC) systems.
+#    scheme in visible light communication (VLC) systems.
 #
-#    Copyright (C) <2020>  <Huaiyin Lu>
+#    Copyright (C) <2025>  <Peng Guo>
 #
-#    This program is free software: you can redistribute it and/or modify
-#    it under the terms of the GNU General Public License as published by
-#    the Free Software Foundation, either version 3 of the License, or
-#    (at your option) any later version.
-#
-#    If you use and/or modify this program for further researches and/or
+#    If you use and/or modify these constellations for further researches and/or
 #    applications, please cite the reference paper as follows, which proposes
-#    the JCCESD scheme.
+#    the ECCSK constellations.
 #
-#    H. Lu, M. Jiang, and J. Cheng, ``Deep learning aided robust joint channel
-#    classification, channel estimation, and signal detection for underwater
+#    P. Guo, Z. Lin and M. Jiang, ''Enhanced Complex CSK-OFDM System Design for
-#    optical communication'', IEEE Trans.
-Commun., 2020.
+#    Visible Light Communication'', IEEE Trans.
+Commun., 2025.
 #    BibTex: @ARTICLE{Lu2020j-UWOC-JCCESD,
 #    Title={{Deep learning aided robust joint channel classification, channel estimation, and signal detection for underwater optical communication}},
 #    Author={H. Lu and M. Jiang and J. Cheng},